martinrotter/rssguard/README.md

-# RSS Guard is back and right now, I will work on stabilizing its functionality and removing bugs, some sort of maintenance mode.
+# RSS Guard is back and right now, I will work on stabilizing its functionality, removing bugs, making code simpler to understand, some sort of maintenance mode.
+I will also add new features.

 RSS Guard